Tuscarawas County Court Records

 - Trade secrets and confidential business information — Protected when filed under seal by court order.

-Anyone who believes they have been improperly denied access to a public record may file a mandamus action under R.C. § 149.43© or contact the Ohio Court of Claims Public Records Unit.
+If you believe you've been improperly denied access to a public record, you may file a mandamus action under R.C.
+149.43 or contact the Ohio Court of Claims Public Records Unit.

 Tuscarawas County Criminal Court Records

-Criminal cases in Tuscarawas County are distributed across multiple courts based on the severity of the offense.
+Criminal cases in Tuscarawas County are distributed across several courts based on the severity of the offense.

 Address: 101 E. High Avenue, New Philadelphia, OH 44663